singlesourcepub/baseprints/docs/basecast/usage.md

 However, not all LaTeX is understood by `pandoc`. `basecast` is not running a traditional LaTeX compiler.
 It is merely calling `pandoc` to convert to JATS XML from LaTeX or markdown with embedded LaTeX.

-## Use with Microsoft Word, OpenOffice, LibreOffice

-Pandoc supports some word processing formats like `docx` from Microsoft Word.
-Editing with Microsoft Word together with the `basecast` monitoring feature and a local web server like `live-server` (see below) will allow a user to see the effect of edits after saving the file.
-Basic text formatting, including for the title, will be converted into the baseprint.

 ## Use with other LaTeX compilers and Overleaf